Designing for a global audience

 Why did we do this?

-In past years, we’ve consistently seen high volumes of user activity in Nigeria.
-Compared to other regions, users in Nigeria were initiating more transactions and engaging with invitation & reward campaigns.
+Over the course of 2024, we had consistently seen high volumes of user activity in Nigeria.
+Compared to other regions, users in Nigeria were initiating more transactions and engaging with in-app referral & reward campaigns.

 Business Goal